Vintage shutters repurposed into an awesome bookshelf or bookcase. Who doesn't love a remarkable shutter upcycle?

-The shelf is made up of 3 1×6’s butted together with pocket holes in order to make 3 boards into one shelf.
+The shutter shelf comprises three 1x6s butted together with pocket holes to make three boards into one shelf.
 I found a new way to use my quick clamps.
-It can be quite challenging building alone.
+It can be pretty challenging building alone.
 I could use an extra pair of hands sometimes.

-In this picture I am getting ready to install the bottom shelf.
-I used this Combination Square to make sure the shelf was the same measurement all the way around.
+In this picture, I am getting ready to install the bottom shelf.
+I used this Combination Square to make sure the shelf was the exact measurement all the way around.
 This is one of the handiest tools I have.

 I filled all the (pocket) holes with spackling.
 The shelves are attached on the left front/back, middle, right back/front.
-The middle shelf is attached all the way around due to the fact that the shutter is solid in the middle.
+The middle shelf is attached all the way around because the shutter is solid in the middle.

-Here you can see what I mean.
-Without the pocket holes, I would have had to make "cleats" to run all the way around the bottom of all the shelves to "rest" on.
+Here, you can see what I mean.
+Without the pocket holes, I would have had to make "cleats" to run around the bottom of all the shelves to "rest" on.
 I installed crown molding on the top.